KingSora/OverlayScrollbars/README.md

 <details>
   <summary>
-    These instructions are for old stacks.
+    These instructions are for quick prototyping or old stacks.
 Click here to read them.
   </summary>
   <br />